benjycov/exo_pool/README.md

 A custom integration to connect your Zodiac iAqualink Exo pool system to Home Assistant, providing control and monitoring of your pool's features.

+## Whats new:
+3/9/2025 - Added binary_sensors to represent each schedule, along with actions to change schedules!

 ## Installation via HACS

 1. Go to **HACS → Integrations → Custom Repositories**.